bche3/Big-Data-Project-Voter-Prediction/README.md

 ## Project Overview

-The project's focus was on the prediction of voter turnout in selected swing states ((Arizona, Florida, Michigan, Nevada, Texas) using for General 2020 state election data consisting of 27,000,000+ observations through. logistical regression model.
-Using PySpark, I built data pipelines to predict voter turnout through I  a logistic regression model, achieving a consistent training AUC score of 70% and a peak test AUC of 73% in predicting turnout for five states.
-After initializing the SparkSession and reading in the Parquet data from a GCS path, I converted the PySpark dataframe into a Pandas dataframe to perform Exploratory Data Analysis (EDA) conducted to visualize distributions and explore correlations to extract insights into the relationships between various variables and data preprocessing to ensure the dataset was suitable for analysis, featurizing using string indexers, one-hot encoders, and assemblers.
+The project's focus was on the prediction of voter turnout in selected swing states (Arizona, Florida, Michigan, Nevada, Texas) using for General 2020 state election data consisting of 27,000,000+ observations through. logistical regression model.
+My contributions consisted of building the data pipelines using PySpark to predict voter turnout through a logistic regression model, achieving a consistent training AUC score of 70% and a peak test AUC of 73% in predicting turnout for five states.
+Performing ETL through initialization with a SparkSession and reading in the Parquet data from a GCS path, I converted the PySpark dataframe into a Pandas dataframe to perform Exploratory Data Analysis (EDA) conducted to visualize distributions and explore correlations to extract insights into the relationships between various variables and data preprocessing to ensure the dataset was suitable for analysis, featurizing using string indexers, one-hot encoders, and assemblers.
 Transitioning to model building, I chose to employ a Logistic Regression approach, focusing on the 'General_2020' response variable for binary classification.
 The objective was to predict, based on the label column, whether a voter participated (Y=1) or refrained from voting (Y=0) in the 2020 Primary Election.
 The selected predictor variables encompassed a range of demographic factors including age, gender, education level, ethnicity, dwelling type, median housing value, and estimated household income.
 In summary, the project's meticulous analysis, encompassing data preprocessing, exploratory data analysis, model building, and the interpretation of key metrics, provided nuanced insights into the intricate interplay between socioeconomic factors and voter behavior within swing states during the 2020 General Election.

 ## Installation and Setup
-- **Technologies:**  Python, Jupyter Notebook (GCP DataProc Web Interface), Google Cloud Platform (Cloud Storage, BigQuery)
+- **Technologies:**  Python, Jupyter Notebook (GCP DataProc Web Interface), Google Cloud Platform (DataProc, Cloud Storage, BigQuery)
 - **Python Version:** 3.10.10
 - **Packages Used:**
   - **Data Manipulation:** Pandas, Numpy, PySpark